Frederick H. Fleitz: Since 2018

 After Fleitz left the National Security Council, President Trump considered him for two cabinet level national security posts.
 According to press reports, Fleitz was a top candidate in 2019 to be Director of National Intelligence.
 In September 2019, Fleitz was among five finalists to succeed John Bolton as National Security Adviser.

 Fleitz had a byline with the National Review over the course of five years, and had notable collaborations with Keith Kellogg.

 America First Policy Institute (2022-present)

-Fleitz served since January 2022 as Vice Chairman of the America First Policy Institute in the Center for American Security department, from whence he was interviewed in November 2024 about candidate Trump's likely course of foreign policy.
-He returned to the airwaves after the 2025 Trump Putin summit, to remind his audience that Trump threatened additional heavier sanctions if Putin defected from his peace initiative.
+Fleitz has served since January 2022 as vice chairman of the America First Policy Institute in its Center for American Security department.
+He was interviewed in November 2024 about then-candidate Trump's likely course of foreign policy should he win a second presidential term.
+He returned to the airwaves after the 2025 Trump Putin summit to remind his audience that Trump threatened additional heavier sanctions if Putin defected from his peace initiative.